 Safely navigate through some of the more common Vinyasa Flow transitions like knees down to Cobra or Chaturanga to Upward Facing Dog.

 Recently there has been quite the debate over whether or not we are allowed to rollup from Rag Doll.
-The main reason to not roll-up is the natural curve of the lower 5 lumbar vertebrae is concave, never convex (unlike the thoracic and sacral regions of the spine), and therefore rounding up is literally not possible.
+The main reason cited for not rolling-up is the natural curve of the lower 5 lumbar vertebrae is concave (unlike the thoracic and sacral regions of the spine), and therefore rounding up is literally not possible.
 This said, we humans have been “rounding” our torsos with our abdominal muscles for a very long time.
 Yogis round their torsos quite safely in postures such as Head-to-Knee, Rabbit, Plough and Star.

 It is the transition FROM the rounding that can be possible injurious due to intervertebral disc issues, weak erector spinae muscles, weak quadratus lumborum muscles (often in conjunction with tight PSOAS muscles), weak abdominal muscles and improper technique.